MySQL storage engines

 MySQL supported storage engines:

 MyISAM is the original storage engine.
 It is a fast storage engine.
 It does not support transactions.
 MyISAM provides table-level locking.
-It is used most in Web, data warehousing.
+It is used mostly in Web and data warehousing.

 Memory storage engine creates tables in memory.
 It is the fastest engine.
 It provides table-level locking.
 It does not support transactions.
 Memory storage engine is ideal for creating temporary tables or quick lookups.
 The data is lost when the database is restarted.